puli/repository/docs/working-with-resources.rst

 Working with Resources
 ======================

-This guide explains how to use the resources returned by the Puli: repository.
+This guide explains how to use the resources returned by the Puli repository.
-If you do not have a working repository, read :doc:`getting-started` now.
+If you do not have a working repository, read :doc:`getting-started`.

 If you don't know what Puli is or why you should use it, read :doc:`at-a-glance` first.